 A make ahead casserole consisting of vegetables and a creamy sauce – served as a side or a main, this casserole will most certainly get vegetables onto your table and into the bellies of your loved ones.
 This dish can easily be reheated without loosing any of the creaminess, cheesiness, or texture!

 Oh, Make Ahead Creamy Vegetable Casserole, where do I start?
 I could have eaten this entire dish!
 Oh, sweet Lord, it’s absolutely delicious!
 I love the combination of the cauliflower, the green beans, the carrots, the green peas, and the corn – all tossed with a thick, creamy mushroom sauce.
 It was so hard to wait until these photos were taken before digging in with the biggest spoon I could find!

 It’s meals like this that make cooking more enjoyable.
 It’s the simple, inexpensive ingredients, coupled with next to no technique, and gorgeous, mouth-watering results.
-This Creamy Vegetable Casserole will be my new equivalent of a green bean casserole for all future Thanksgivings to come.
+This side will be my new equivalent of a green bean casserole for all future Thanksgivings to come.